sagemath/sage-archive-2023-02-01/src/doc/en/prep/Quickstarts/Abstract-Algebra.rst

     sage: S
     Special Linear Group of degree 2 over Finite Field of size 3

-We can print them *all* out if we use a little bit of a Python trick we haven't mentioned before.
+We can print out *all* of the elements of this group if we use a small Python trick we haven't mentioned before.
 The string ``\n`` represents a new line.

 ::